jimthematrix/pet-dvp/atomic-settlement.md

 There are slight differences in the function signature due to the different onchain state model used by account based tokens vs. UTXO based tokens.
 But the locking mechanism is the same and works as follows:

 - A lock must be created in a one-time opportunity with `createLock` and can not be modified except for changing thd delegate.
 This is done for safety reasons: we do not want the trading counterparty to cheat by redirecting the locked funds to somewhere else after we have committed our part of the trade agreement.
-- The creatLock function should be carefully implemented to guarantee true locking, such that the locked assets can not be transferred again except for the lock's settlement or rollback.
+- The `creatLock` function should be carefully implemented to guarantee true locking, such that the locked assets can not be transferred again except for the lock's settlement or rollback.
 - The trade counterparty must be able to inspect the createLock transaction and verify that the `settle` operation represents the intended asset value and movement, as agreed upon.
 Given the confidential (and anonymous in the case of certain token implementations) nature of the token, the ability to fully verify may depend on secret sharing from the asset owner via out-of-band channels.
 This is dependent on the specific token implementation.
-- The `delegate` is the only party that can carry out the intended operations to settle, or to rollback either when the trade falls apart (one of the counterparties failed to fulfill their commitment), or when the settlement fails to execute.
-Typically the delegate should be a smart contract, with trusted processing logic to settle and to rollback.
+- The `delegate` is an important concept for the lock mechanism to work.
+This is the only party that can carry out the intended operations to settle, or to rollback either when the trade falls apart (one of the counterparties failed to fulfill their commitment), or when the settlement fails to execute.
+Typically the delegate should be a smart contract, with trusted processing logic to settle and to rollback under the expected conditions.

 ### Generic lock interface

-Both of the above interfaces extend the following **_generic lock interface_**, which is also used by the settlement orchestration contract to drive the settlement operations against the privacy tokens:
+Both of the above interfaces extend the following **_generic lock interface_**.
+This interface describes the minimal behavior of a lock that must be consistently implemented by a privacy token, in order to work with the settlement orchestration contract to drive the settlement or rollback operations against the privacy tokens:

 - `ILockable`: with a simple interface that provides two functions, `settleLock` and `rollbackLock`, to be called to either proceed with settlement or to rollback.
 Each operation uses the `lockId` to signal to the target privacy token contract the lock to operate on.